 This tool is similar to the Linear Distribute tool except that it operates in the current perspective plane.
+Press the Option key to toggle between a normal move and a cross plane move.

 Perspective Mirror Tool

 This tool is similar to the 3D Mirror tool except that it operates in the current perspective plane.